SBA Loans: Pros and Cons Guide

 What are the cons of SBA Loans?

-While there are numerous advantages to the loan program, there are drawbacks you need to know.
+While there are numerous advantages to the loan program, it also has a few downsides that you should be aware of.

 Stringent Approval Requirements

 For the most part, you’ll need an excellent credit score, established business history of at least two years, and strong annual revenue to qualify.
-Some loan packages are available for lower credit scores or newer small businesses but usually have smaller borrowing amounts and potentially high interest rates.
+Some loan packages are available for borrowers with lower credit scores or newer small businesses, but typically have smaller borrowing amounts and potentially higher interest rates.
+Traditional lenders usually have the most stringent approval requirements for SBA-backed loans.

 Different Requirements for Different Lenders

-A challenging aspect of the program is that the SBA does not set concrete requirements outside of its basic eligibility rules.
+A challenging aspect of the program is that the SBA does not establish specific requirements beyond its basic eligibility criteria.
 That leaves each SBA lender to set different underwriting requirements.

 That often makes it difficult to know when you qualify and where.
 It’s not uncommon for small business owners to have to submit a loan application to multiple lenders before finding one that accepts them.